 Building walls are those walls above the foundation walls that form the middle of the structure.
 The treatment of these walls provides an opportunity to visually unify this phase of the development.
 The use of different materials is encouraged to give distinction to the varied forms of the building.
 Materials on building walls will be limited to three different types for any single structure in the Homestead area.

 Approved materials are:

 - Wood shingles and wood siding

-- Composite Board siding or approved similar
+- Hardie Board siding or approved similar

-- Natural Stone Veneer Rectilinear stone only (No river rock)
+- Natural Stone Veneer

-- Stucco (as approved by the committee) \
+- Stucco (as approved by the committee)

 - Steel (as approved by the committee)

 - Exposed aggregate concrete

-- · Board formed concrete
+- Board formed concrete